-- Tōdai-ji – Japan, Nara, Japan.
+- Tōdai-ji – Japan, Nara.
 This important and beautiful temple complex was established in 728 and contains the largest wooden building in world.

-- Kiyomizu-dera – Japan, Kyoto.
+- Kiyomizu-dera – Japan, Kansai.
 An important temple it was founded in 798, with the current buildings dating from 1633.
 The wooden structure was built without nails.

 - Borobudur – Indonesia, Central Java.
 Possibly started as non-Buddhist strtucture, finished sometimes around 830 AD.
 Largest Buddhist structure in world, exceptionally impressive pyramid-shaped shrine adorned with 2,772 sculpted panels and 504 Buddha sculptures.
 Approximately 123 m wide and long, 34,5 m high.

 - Popa Taung Kalat – Burma, Mandalay Region.
 This beautiful monastic complex sits on top of an extinct volcanic plug, rising 170 – 180 meters over the surrounding area.

 - Phra Pathom Chedi – Thailand, Nakhon Pathom.
 At 127 metres height, it is the highest stupa in world.
 The oldest buildings here were erected in the 4th century, with the existing building being completed in 1870.

 - Shwedagon Pagoda – Burma, Yangon.
 Gilded and 98 metres tall, this stupa is richly adorned with jewels.
 It is the most sacred pagoda in Burma.
 Initially built in the 6th century, rebuilt and extended, one of the most impressive architecture monuments in the world.